asuh/Annex/README.markdown

 #  Annex - HTML5 Boilerplate WordPress Theme

+## I NEED YOUR HELP!
+Contact me if you can help contribute to make this better.
+I need some more eyes and experience to make this theme awesome. :)

 ## To Do List
 * Fix Footer Credit PHP to work properly when no credit is enabled
 * Update email for vCard to include Obfuscation http://www.albionresearch.com/misc/obfuscator.php